gradyclark03/homelab-project/v1-architecture.md

 ---

 ## Security Server
-This server will run on **Ubuntu Server 22.04** and will interact with the Security Workstation to process and respond to events occurring on the network to ensure the security of connected clients.
+This server will run on **Ubuntu Desktop 22.04** and will interact with the Security Workstation to process and respond to events occurring on the network to ensure the security of connected clients.
+It will have Wazuh installed on it, an SIEM tool that will handle security monitoring and logging.

 ---